All you need to know to plan your visit to the London Eye

 • Food and drinks: You can purchase food and beverages at the London Eye gift shop at the exit of the attraction.

-• Gift shop: The London Eye gift shop sells souvenirs and products to immortalize your experience.
+• Gift shop: The London Eye gift shop sells souvenirs and products to remember your experience by.

 visit london eye

-• Wheelchair availability: Wheelchairs are also allowed inside the London Eye pods, while mobility scooters having less width than the boarding gate are also permitted.
+• Wheelchair availability: Wheelchairs are also allowed inside the London Eye pods, while mobility scooters with having width less than the boarding gate are also permitted.

 • Visual impairment: The London Eye offers a braille guide, ensuring guests with visual issues can experience the attraction.
 Talk to a staff member at the entrance, and they will provide you or your guest with a braille guide.